YiqinZhang/PatientGateway/README.md

 ## User Stories

-- I, the admin, should be able to add a patient, doctor, or nurse.
-I can manage events on the calendar and add devices to the system.
-- I,  the medical professional, have a calendar that I can maintain, show when I can have appointments, and manage all aspects of my calendar.
-- I, the medical professional, should be able to input all my patients' vitals and assign a set of IoT devices to the patient where the devices can automatically update the patient's Vitals.
-- I, the patient, should be able to make an appointment with my doctor and edit it.
-I can leave voice or video messages to the doctor.
-- I, an AI developer, should be able to access the data anonymized.
+- Administrators
+  - Add users to the system and change their roles ('admin', 'doctor', 'nurse', 'patient', 'family', 'developer').
+  - Add devices to the system and modify devices (add, enable, disable, remove).
+  - Add data and modify data.
+  - Manage events on the calendar.
+- Medical professionals (nurses and doctors)
+  - Browse patients data.
+  - Assign devices to patients.
+  - Enter medical data for patients.
+  - Chat with patients.
+  - Access transcriptions of  patients' video or voice messages.
+  - Manage their appointements calendar.
+- Patients
+  - Edit account profile.
+  - Access their medical measurements.
+  - Communicate with health provider via text, video or voice message.
+  - Schedule appointments with their health provider and edit them.
+- Developers
+  - access anonymized data.